 2011 ICN secured funding from DfID for a 4 year programme in Kenya which established 12 Centres for unemployed school leavers giving them training in green livelihoods.
 These Centres were called Climate Action Teams or CATs.

-2011 YGF ran in University of Western England.
+2011 YGF ran in University of the West of England.

 2013 Rationalisation of growing and diversified activities subsequent to John Davidsons death in May 2012 led to:

 - Severn Wye Energy Agency taking over the lead role in managing YGF events with ICN staying as a delivery partner.

 - Living Earth Foundation assuming control of the DfID funded CATs youth programme in Kenya.